Marc2540/Imgur-Reddit-Pic-Downloader/README.md

 Place pictures in seperate folder.
    Setting for deleting old pictures in folder.
 Add support for more domains.
 Add support for more filetypes.
+Rewrite parts of the script to use classes --> removes the need for globals